-The recommended initial dose of calcium acetate capsule for the adult dialysis patient is 2 capsules with each meal.
+The recommended initial dose of calcium acetate, USP for the adult dialysis patient is 2 capsules with each meal.
 Increase the dose gradually to lower serum phosphorus levels to the target range, as long as hypercalcemia does not develop.
-Most patients require 3-4 capsules with each meal.
+Most patients require 3 to 4 capsules with each meal.

 Patients with end stage renal disease may develop hypercalcemia when treated with calcium, including calcium acetate.
 Avoid the use of calcium supplements, including calcium-based nonprescription antacids, concurrently with calcium acetate.

 An overdose of calcium acetate may lead to progressive hypercalcemia, which may require emergency measures.
 Therefore, early in the treatment phase during the dosage adjustment period, monitor serum calcium levels twice weekly.
 Should hypercalcemia develop, reduce the calcium acetate dosage, or discontinue the treatment, depending on the severity of hypercalcemia.

 More severe hypercalcemia (Ca >12 mg/dL) is associated with confusion, delirium, stupor and coma.
 Severe hypercalcemia can be treated by acute hemodialysis and discontinuing calcium acetate therapy.